MeihaoC/hw-6650/hw7/hw7_report.md

 # HW7 Report: Async Order Processing with AWS ECS

-## Phase 2: The Bottleneck - Analysis & Documentation
+## Phase 1-2: The Synchronous Bottleneck

+### The Problem

+Our e-commerce platform processes orders with 3-second payment verification.
+During normal operations (5 orders/second), the system works fine.
+But when marketing launches a flash sale expecting 60 orders/second, the synchronous architecture fails.

 ### The Math